coder-hombre/static-vines/README.md

 ## Compatibility

 This mod is designed to work alongside other mods without conflicts.
-It specifically targets vine growth mechanics while preserving all other vanilla functionality.
+It only affects the random ticking behavior of vine blocks and doesn't modify any other game mechanics.

 ## Support